noahwo/one-click-netease-spotify/README.md

 Around the code below you can modify the filter condition to exclude some playlists you don't wanna import.
 For me, I already imported Favorite music from Netease, and labeled previously imported playlists with a "-" prefix.

+> P.S.
+Due to the 300 character limit of the playlist description in Spotify, the failed song transitions info in playlist description may not be complete, you can check terminal output for missing information.
+I would recommend each time you try to import only 3~5 playlists due to their strict limit (cooling time can be up to 20 hours), by toggling the `limit` and `offset` in the URL [here](#Intheprogram).

 e.g.,

 ```javascript